AdaCore/spark2014/lrm/source/subprograms.rst

 A Depends aspect for a subprogram specifies for each output every input on which it depends.
-The meaning of X depends on Y in this context is that the final value of output, X, on the completion of the subprogram is at least partly determined from the initial value of input, Y and is written X => Y. As in UML, the entity at the tail of the arrow depends on the entity at the head of the arrow.
+The meaning of X depends on Y in this context is that the exit value of output, X, on the completion of the subprogram is at least partly determined from the entry value of input, Y and is written X => Y. As in UML, the entity at the tail of the arrow depends on the entity at the head of the arrow.